flightwatching/wilco-api/docs/csvImputFormat/Readme.md

 The parameters are created on the fly if they do not exist (PARAM_1, PARAM_2)

 While 2 contiguus records have the same FWOT, the records will belong to the same [message](https://github.com/flightwatching/wilco-api/blob/master/java/com/fw/wilco/api/InputMessageV3IO.java).

 To force the creation of a new message
 * insert an empty line between them
 * Change the FWOT and/or the LAYOUT

-end
+# Error management

+* if the CSV contains only 1 fwot, and it is unknown, the event is not inserted, and code 400 is returned
+* if the CSV contains several messages.
+If a FWOT is unknown for some of them, all the messages are inserted, except the ones that are unknown that are quietly skipped